Kvzito/InfinityJump/README.md

 _(example)_

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

-### Controles:

 - La flecha derecha hará que el coche avance y si la dejas presionada el coche empezará a acelerar.
 - La flecha izquierda hará que el coche frene si está en movimiento y que vaya para atrás si se deja presionado.